 If you and your travel companions are sharing the same Ridemax subscription, be sure to label your plans with a unique name and that you aren't working on the same plan at the same time.
 Otherwise, you'll be tripping all over each other.

 Allow time to get to the gate.
 You have to park and ride the tram, walk or take a bus from your hotel to the park, and you will have to go through a security check.
 All of that could take an hour or more.
-Think through what yo have to do and allow time so you can be at the first attraction on schedule.
+Think through what you have to do and allow time so you can be at the first attraction on schedule.

-Pick up a Disneyland map at the gate and keep it handy or install one of our favorite Disneyland apps on your mobile device.
+Pick up a Disneyland map at the gate and keep it handy or install one of these favorite Disneyland apps on your mobile device.
 Your Ridemax schedule will lead you back and forth across the park, and it's easier to get to your next destination on time if you know where you're going and can start walking right away.

 Schedule shows, entertainment, and parades into your day.
 You can get the daily schedule and how long they last from the Disneyland website.
 If you plan those activities as breaks, start your break time 30 minutes before they begin.